miriamroddy/pands-problem-sheet/README.md

 Two implementations of this program are included, the first of which reads in a ten-digit account number and the second of which reads in an account number of any length.

 **Ten-digit implementation:**
 This code prompts the user to input their 10-digit account number and masks the first six digits while displaying the last four digits.
-This technique can be useful when sensitive information needs to be inputted, but the output should be obscured for security reasons.
-If the user enters an account number that is not 10 digits long, the program will display an error message and prompt the user to enter their account number again until a valid input is received - we use a while loop to do this.
+If the user enters an account number that is not 10-digits long, the program will display an error message and prompt the user to enter their account number again until a valid input is received - we use a [while loop](https://www.w3schools.com/python/python_while_loops.asp) to do this.

-Inside the loop, we read in the account number inputted by the user using the input() function.We then check if the account number has exactly 10 digits using the len() function.
-If the account number has exactly 10 digits, we concatenate "XXXXXX" with the last 4 digits of the account number using string slicing and store the result in a variable called masked_account_number.
-We then exit the loop using the break statement since we have a valid account number.
-If the account number does not have exactly 10 digits, we print an error message using the print() function.
-If the account number does have 10 digits, we use the print() function to output the masked account number with the message "Your masked account number is:".
+Inside the loop, we read in the account number inputted by the user using the input() function.
+We then check if the account number has exactly 10 digits using the len() function.
+If the account number has exactly 10 digits, we concatenate "XXXXXX" with the last 4 digits of the account number using string slicing.
+We exit the loop using the [break statement](https://www.geeksforgeeks.org/python-break-statement/).
+If the account number does not have exactly 10 digits, we print an error message using the print() function and if it does have 10 digits, we also use the print function to diaplay the masked account number.

 **Any-length implementation**
 The second part of the task was purposefully vague, presumably so we would examine what assumptions we would use in the real world.
-We're in the EU so I am going to assume that the longest number we're going to be using is 34 digits, since [the limit for a SEPA account is 34 digits](https://www.iban.com/glossary) - they are typically alphanumeric, which shouldn't be an issue since the input is treated as a string rather than an int or a float.
+We're in the EU so I am going to assume that the longest number we're going to be using is 34 digits, since [the limit for a SEPA account is 34 digits](https://www.centralbank.ie/consumer-hub/explainers/what-is-iban-discrimination-and-what-can-i-do-about-it) - they are typically alphanumeric, which shouldn't be an issue since the input is treated as a string rather than an int or a float.

-In this version, we explicitly state that the account number can be up to 34 characters.
-Even though SEPA accounts can be no longer than 34 characters, this can actually cope with larger numbers - there functionally doesn't seem to be a need to limit the input to 34 digits in the code.
-This version also uses the slice function to extract the last 4 digits of the account number, and stores them in a variable called last_4_digits.
-Python calculates the number of Xs required by subtracting 4 (the number of last digits to be shown) from the length of the account number. .
-The result is then stored in the number_of_xs variable.
-This will output how many Xs need to go before the last four digits of the account number.
-We now concatenate the Xsting variable and the last_4_digits string to create a masked account number.
+Even though SEPA accounts can be no longer than 34 characters, this code can cope with larger numbers - the functionally doesn't seem to be a need to limit the input to 34 digits in the code.
+We use a slice function to extract the last 4 digits of the account number.
+Python calculates the number of Xs required by subtracting four from the length of the account number.
+We concatenate the Xsting variable and the last_4_digits string to create a masked account number.
 Finally, we print the masked account number to the console.

 ### Challenges and Research
-It was necessary to read up on slicing [on w3schools](https://www.w3schools.com/python/python_strings_slicing.asp) and on [reddit/r/python](https://www.reddit.com/r/Python/comments/shrw4q/a_comprehensive_guide_to_slicing_in_python/).
+This was a good opportunity to get some practice at [string manipulation](https://www.pythonforbeginners.com/basics/string-manipulation-in-python).
+For both iterations of the task, I read up on using slicing strings on [w3schools](https://www.w3schools.com/python/python_strings_slicing.asp) and on [reddit/r/python](https://www.reddit.com/r/Python/comments/shrw4q/a_comprehensive_guide_to_slicing_in_python/).
+This was also a nice way to play around with the [len function](https://www.w3schools.com/python/python_strings_slicing.asp), as I used in in slightly different ways in both iterations.

+I came back to this task in later weeks to add a [while loop](https://www.freecodecamp.org/news/while-loops-in-python-while-true-loop-statement-example/#:~:text=A%20while%20loop%20will%20always,while%20the%20condition%20remains%20True%20.) - I hadn't included this initially as we only encountered them in Week 4.
+Including the loop ensures that we prompt the user until they input 10 digits.

   # ***Collatz***